meghna-saxena/vanilla-js/README.md

 }
 ```

+Function expression is a func without a name, which is passed some args, and this func is assigned to a variable.

 > `In Javascript functions don't return void.
 If you don't specify what to return from a function it will return undefined.`

 ## Arrays